-BECOME AN NRA INSTRUCTOR
+BECOME A CERTIFIED NRA PISTOL INSTRUCTOR

 Since 1871, a major objective of the National Rifle Association has been to provide education and training in the safe and proper use of firearms.
 Knowing how to shoot is an important requirement for NRA instructors, but you will also need to know how to teach others to shoot.
 NRA Instructor Training Courses help you develop the additional knowledge, skills and techniques needed to organize and teach courses in the NRA Basic Firearm Training Program.

 To qualify as an NRA Instructor:

 - Candidates must possess and demonstrate a solid background in firearm safety and shooting skills acquired through previous firearm training and/or previous shooting experience.
 Instructor candidates must be intimately familiar with each action type in the discipline they wish to be certified.

 - Candidates will be required to demonstrate solid and safe firearm handling skills required to be successful during an instructor training course by completing pre-course questionnaires and qualification exercises administered by the NRA Appointed Training Counselor.

 - Candidates must satisfactorily complete an NRA Instructor Training Course in the discipline they wish to teach (e.g., NRA Basic Pistol Course), and receive the endorsement of the NRA Training Counselor conducting that training.

 Q) How are you able to certify me as an NRA Instructor?

 A) Our instructor has met the multiple years of experience and requirements to have completed intensive training at the NRA Headquarters in Virginia to be certified as a Training Counselor.
 Only a Training Counselor may certify an individual as an NRA Instructor.

 Q) Do I need to be a member of the NRA?